bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_two_access.rst

 	cfl_data[1].shape
 	>>> (240, 768)

-Segments, simple containers that wrap segments of time, are objects from ACTION's sister project Bregman.
-You may also create them using an ending time rather than duration: `myseg = aseg.Segment(60, end_time=120)`.
+Segments, simple containers that wrap segments of time, are objects from the Bregman Toolkit for Music Information Retrieval.
+You may also create them using an ending time rather than duration: `myseg = aseg.Segment(start_time=60, end_time=120)`.

 Access to Subsets of Histogram Data
 -----------------------------------